 Museoplan is located in New York City but its practice is international in scope.
-Since its founding, Museoplan has designed and completed projects in the US, Europe and Asia and collaborated on museum projects with many prominent architectural firms including Herzog & de Meuron, Tadao Ando Architects, Diller Scofidio + Renfro, KPF, among others.
+We have designed and completed work in the US, Europe and Asia and collaborated on museum projects with many prominent architectural firms including Herzog & de Meuron, Tadao Ando Architects, Diller Scofidio + Renfro, KPF, among others.
 We have also worked directly with institutional and private collectors on the design of exhibitions and gallery installations.

 Exhibition Design: We approach each exhibition as an innovative collaboration, putting design in the service of curatorial objectives.
-For both temporary and permanent installations, we start with the objects or thematic material that is the exhibition's focus and design wall surfaces, material supports, cases and lighting with a systematic integration of conservation standards.
+For both temporary and permanent installations, we start with the objects or thematic material that is the exhibition's focus, then design wall surfaces, material supports, cases and lighting with a systematic integration of conservation standards.

-Needs Analysis & Programming: We evaluate existing museum facilities and the development potential of expansion sites, including zoning and massing studies.
-We write program briefs that delineate a project’s size, character and organization and that remain relevant conceptual frameworks throughout the design process, while leaving sufficient latitude to the design team to adapt and reinterpret their directives.
+Needs Analysis & Programming: We evaluate existing museum facilities and the development potential of expansion sites, including zoning and preliminary massing.
+We write program briefs that delineate a project’s size, character and organization and remain relevant conceptual frameworks throughout the design process, while leaving sufficient latitude to the design team to adapt and reinterpret their directives.

-Urban Planning: We understand art institutions as key elements in urban development that play a growing role in reinvigorating city centers and anchoring new urban districts.
+Urban Planning: We understand art institutions as key elements in urban development that play a significant role in reinvigorating city centers and anchoring new urban districts.
 We study each project in its urban and regional context and help institutions develop strategies that take full advantage of their urban potential.